Derasine96/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script that copies files but ignores the extensions
+Create a script that moves all files beginning with an uppercase letter to a directory